Open Data Hub logo

 2. To add an additional service account, click Add a service account and enter another service account name.

-• The model server that you configured appears in the Models and model servers section of the project details page.
+• The model server that you configured appears on the Models tab for the project, in the Models and model servers list.

 Deleting a model server